Last Minute Options

 Two Queen bedrooms with one adjoining bathroom available for Mardigrass this year.
 Full cooked Breakfast, a trip in and out of town (one in am and one in pm on call ) everyday.
 Price is $150 per room per night.
 Lovely Queenslander on property with views.
 To book call Sue Hohnke via 0488772404

 The Golden Bud pass for $150 per person includes 3-nights camping – Friday, Saturday and Sunday nights – at the Showgrounds plus entry to all MardiGrass events!
-There will be more camping sites available on the weekend.
-Due to the huge number of campers at the Showgrounds during the MardiGrass Weekend we recommend that you do NOT bring pets, however owners may do so at your own risk.
+You may also purchase camping sites & MardiGrass tickets on arrival.

 Black Sheep Farm 449A Gungas Rd, Nimbin (02) 6689 1095

 Calurla Chalets 300 Lillian Rock Rd, Nimbin (02) 6689 7297

 Eternity Springs Art Farm 483 Tuntable Creek Road, The Channon (02) 6688 6385

 Havan’s Ecotourist Retreat, Lawler Road, Terania Creek (02) 6688 6108